 The sprawling campus with sweeping green lawns gives the university a rural feel even though it’s in the heart of Iowa City.
 It offers great arts and cultural programs throughout the year, too.

-The famous Big Ten university attracts over 30,000 new students each year infusing the city with academic and cultural energy.
+The famous Big Ten university attracts over 30,000 new students annually, infusing the city with academic and cultural energy.

 The university’s renowned Writers Workshop has earned Iowa City the designation as a UNESCO City of Literature.
 Its medical centers make Iowa City home to some of the most sought-after hospitals and clinics in the U.S.

 Other programs at the University include nursing, pharmacy studies, and communication sciences.
 The architecture is a delightful mix of classical and modern.